 Places are withdrawn every year because parents give false information on application forms, e.g. a false home address.
 This includes cases where parents take out a short term let or buy a property solely to use its address on the application form without any intention of taking up permanent residence there.
 In fairness to all parents, all allegations of fraudulent practice brought to the Governing Board's attention will be investigated.
 The Governing Board reserve the right to withdraw the offer of a place if fraudulent of intentionally misleading information has been used on an application.

 How to apply

 The Local Authority operates a Co-ordinated Admissions Scheme which processes all main round (ordinary) admissions applications.
-You must complete a Local Authority Form available from website : www.iow.go.uk/Residents/schools-and-learning/School-Admissions
+You must complete a Local Authority Form available from website. (www.iow.gov.uk)

 Definitions